On the optimal sets in P\'olya and Makai type inequalities: Preliminary results

 Crucial to mention are the Aleksandrov-Fenchel inequalities

 with equality sign if and only if $\Omega$ is a ball.
-As a consequence of the Alexandrov-Fenchel inequality, we have the following lemma, proved in \cite{BNT2010}. \begin{lemma} Let $\Omega$ be a non-empty, bounded, open and convex set of $\R^n$.
+As a consequence of the Alexandrov-Fenchel inequality, we have the following lemma, proved in \cite{BNT2010}. \begin{lemma} Let $\Omega\in \mathcal{K}_n$.
 Then for a.e. $s\in (0,R_\Omega)$ we have

-and the equality holds if and only if $\Omega$ is a ball. \end{lemma} As an immediate consequence of the previous Lemma we have the following